ubernostrum/interviewer-hell/README.rst

 Thanks for the vote of confidence.
-But, while I think I *am* qualified to work as a programmer -- and have been doing so, at companies large and small, for many years -- I still sometimes freeze up on phone screens.
-In fact, `among candidates who get the highest average ratings on interviewing.io, fully one-third bomb at least one interview
+But, while I think I *am* qualified to work as a programmer -- and have been doing so, at companies large and small, for many years -- I still sometimes freeze up in interviews.
+And I'm not alone: `among candidates who get the highest average ratings on interviewing.io, fully one-third bomb at least one interview
 <http://blog.interviewing.io/you-cant-fix-diversity-in-tech-without-fixing-the-technical-interview/>`_.
 The
 way to fix this is not to put up with it; the way to fix this is to